Come Back Alive: 2022

 Also, «Come Back Alive» provides new and improved automobiles for the army, in order to create mobile groups based on them.
 At present the army has received more than 250 automobiles.

-After February 24 «Come Back Alive» had purchased 5290 demining kits, 381 metal detectors and 100 blast suits.
+After February 24, 2022, «Come Back Alive» has purchased 5290 demining kits, 381 metal detectors and 100 blast suits.

 «Come Back Alive» is the first charity organization in Ukraine to obtain a license to purchase military and dual-use goods including lethal weapons.
-This license allows the Foundation to purchase goods directly from manufacturers without intermediaries.
+This license allows the foundation to purchase goods directly from manufacturers without intermediaries.

 The foundation was the first non-governmental organization in Ukraine to purchase a Bayraktar TB2 unmanned aerial vehicle complex for a total cost of $16,502,450.

+Reactions in Russia

+In 2022, the FSB issued a warning to several Russian citizens for making donations to the “Come Back Alive” foundation, and in 2024, for similar actions, it detained a resident of the Novgorod region in a case of high treason.
+In the spring of the same year, the foundation was declared an “undesirable organization” in Russia.

 Fundraising

 Raising funds takes place separately from the involvement of charitable donations for the operational activities of the foundation.

 The funds collected for the army and the expenditures for the needs of the AFU are made public on the organization's website.
 The foundation collects funds via different systems of money transfer.
-One can support the AFU through PrivatBank and Oschadbank accounts, SWIFT payments, and cryptowallets.
+One can support the AFU through PrivatBank and Oschadbank accounts, SWIFT payments, and crypto wallets.

 Activities

 Donating and renting equipment

 The military department works directly with the soldiers: military logisticians and instructors communicate with unit commanders and make a list of needs.
 After evaluating provision requests, «Come Back Alive» buys and sends the necessary equipment to the front.
-The foundation gives the soldiers optical devices for thermal imaging, night and daytime optical devices (periscopes, binoculars, etc.), automobiles, sights and thermal sights, portable radio stations, GPS-navigators, drones, demining kits, metal detectors, ship radar systems (for the «Hetman Sahaidachny», «Horlivka», «Donbas»), and power generators.
+The foundation gives the soldiers optical devices for thermal imaging, night and daytime optical devices (periscopes, binoculars, etc.), automobiles, sights and thermal sights, portable radio stations, GPS navigators, drones, demining kits, metal detectors, ship radar systems (for the «Hetman Sahaidachny», «Horlivka», «Donbas»), and power generators.
 Since 2019 the foundation has supplied mobile observation complexes.

 To strengthen the army, the foundation has worked out a mobile observation complex, individual and group kits for demining, an ARMOR graphical estimation complex, an inclinometer, and an artillery weapon model.

 Since 2016, the equipment has been handed out on a temporary basis, with all devices having an engraved serial number.
-Upon receiving equipment from the foundation, the detachment registers it.
+Upon receiving equipment from the foundation, the military unit registers it.
 When the foundation receives a request from the soldiers, it checks its expediency, after which new equipment is purchased, or available equipment is distributed.
 Before the full-scale invasion of 2022, the foundation took the equipment back for technical maintenance services after a brigade's rotation, while the next brigade was given other equipment.
-Since February 24, 2022, the equipment given out by the foundation is put on the balance of the receiving detachment.
+Since February 24, 2022, the equipment given out by the foundation is put on the balance of the receiving unit.

 Training

-The foundation has its own instructor programs and it trains soldiers in five specialties:
+The foundation has its own instructor programs, and it trains soldiers in five specialties: